Dropping out: Dropout recovery

 A "dropout recovery" initiative is any community, government, non-profit or business program in which students who have previously left school are sought out for the purpose of re-enrollment.
 In the U.S., such initiatives are often focused on former high school students who are still young enough to have their educations publicly subsidized, generally those 22 years of age and younger.
-In Rwanda, dropout recovery is often focused on primary and ordinary level students who are still young to have their educations.
+In Rwanda, dropout recovery is often focused on primary- and ordinary-level students who are still young and able to continue their education.

 Dropout recovery programs can be initiated in traditional "brick-and-mortar" institutions of learning, in community centers or online.

 Dropping out of high school can have drastic long-term economic and social repercussions, especially in Australia which has a less equitable education system than many other western countries.
 Therefore, different pathways and courses of study are being implemented by the government, non-profit organizations, and private companies to offer a selection of education recovery plans for young adults around the age of 22 and below.